SriramyaK/Baby-Vibes-Pytorch-fastai-Raspberry-pi-4/README.md

 Pytorch Baby-moods Happy/Crying Image Classifier built using fastai, Python-flask, javascript, html, css, bootstrap and deployed on Raspberry Pi 4

+## Prerequisites

+- Raspberry Pi 4
+   - In order to check if the given wheel file (or any wheel file for Raspberry Pi for a specific Python package) is compatible with          your RPi’s processor architecture, type in the following:

+      ``` uname -a ```

+   - If you get the compatible version of processor architecture in terminal as armv7l, continue with the installation.

+- Python 3.7

 ## Installation

 ```